 - 1 The applicant must meet general admission requirements for Pearl River Community College (See General Admissions Procedures). - 2 The student must score a minimum composite score of 12 on the ACT. - 3 The student must submit a current Mississippi State Department of Health Immunization Form #121. - 4 Students must complete a Criminal Records Check Form and the fingerprinting background check.
-(To be completed when student reaches Sophomore standing.) - 5 All required developmental courses must be successfully completed before entering sophomore course work. - 6 Random drug testing is required of all students enrolled in the Early Childhood Education program.
+(To be completed when student meets first Early Childhood Education course.) - 5 All required developmental courses must be successfully completed before entering sophomore course work. - Random drug testing is required of all students enrolled in the Early Childhood Education program.
 Each student must sign the Pearl River Community College Drug Consent Form agreeing to be randomly tested for drugs.